 Written and directed by Marti Noxon, To The Bone also stars Lili Taylor, Brooke Smith and Hana Hayes.

 Directed by R.J.
-Cutler and based on a best selling book by Gayle Forman, If I Stay is the story of a teenage girl (Mia, played by Chloe Grace Moretz) chasing her dreams of a career in music with the support of a loving boyfriend, family and friends.
+Cutler and based on a best selling book by Gayle Forman, If I Stay is the story of a teenage girl named Mia and played by Chloe Grace Moretz) who’s chasing her dreams of a career in music.
+All with the support of a loving boyfriend, family and friends.

 Did anyone else find themselves expecting Mia to be able to walk through people and walls in the hospital?
 She wasn’t technically a ghost so maybe it’s just me.

-Watch it if you find yourself very curious indeed, especially since the concept is rather interesting.
+Watch If I Stay if you find yourself very curious indeed, especially since the concept is rather interesting.